kybeka/kybeka/README.md

 ## hello :wave:

-my name is kyla (she/her), and i am currently a BSc student @ [USI](https://www.usi.ch/en). i'm currently writing my thesis in smalltalk.
+my name is kyla, and i am currently a student @ [USI](https://www.usi.ch/en). i'm currently writing my BSc thesis in smalltalk.

 in my free time i love to pick up hobbies and then...drop them. i also love to cook, and when i travel i always take some film along :camera_flash:.